gh-actions-tester/template/README.md

 1. **Fork or Download this template repository.**

+   - The repository should have default branch `main`.

 2. **Upload your test files.**

    - The tests should generate a `test-output.xml` file using **JUnit XML** in the root directory (or you can adjust the path as needed).

 3. **Activate Github Actions within the repository.**

 4. **Customize the workflow to match your testing requirements.**

    - Open the GitHub workflow configuration file located at `.github/workflows/main.yml`.
    - Adjust the file to match your project's specific needs:
      - Modify the command to install dependencies,